Added per Day ø

 Commits per Day ø

-Number one vulnerability database documenting and explaining security vulnerabilities, threats, and exploits since 1970.
+Number one vulnerability management and threat intelligence platform documenting and explaining vulnerabilities since 1970.

 The moderation team is monitoring different sources 24/7 for the disclosure of information about new or existing vulnerabilitities.
 If a new issue is determined, additional data from other sources is collected and a new VulDB entry created.
 This entry is then pushed to customers, the web site and accessible via API and social media accounts.
 Please use the submit feature to suggest new sources and entries.

 If the moderation team detects changes of existing vulnerabilities or new data of existing vulnerabilities are getting published, the old entries will be updated.
 This happens if needed and on a regular basis which concludes in a maximum of data quality.
 Every entry contains a timestamp of the last update and a change log of updated fields.
 Please use the edit feature to commit updates to existing entries.

 Top vulnerabilities with the highest CVSSv3 temp scores at the moment.
 The score is generated by separate values which are called vectors.
 Those vectors define the structure of the vulnerability.
 They rely on attack prerequisites and impact.
 The calculated score ranges between 0.0 and 10.0 whereas a high value declares a high risk.
 The main score is the base score which analyses the structure of the vulnerability only.
 The extended score called temp score introduces time-based aspects like exploit and countermeasure availability.
 Our moderators classify every entry to generate a CVSS score as accurate as posible.